NinaTolfersheimer/aop/docs/source/Tutorial.rst

                              observer="Jane Doe",
                              locationDescription="12 Example Road")

-There are many more options here, check the documentation of the :class:`aop.aop.Session` class for reference.
+There are many more options here, check the documentation of the :class:`aop.aop.Session` class for reference. aop does not really **do** anything with that information, other than write it to the log, so it's your call what if any you want to report, although this is mostly very basic information that shouldn't really be missing either.

 The door is now wide open, but before we can do anything else, there is just one small step we need to take:
 We need to start the session first.
 It might seem counterintuitive that an aop session does not start upon creation, but this has one practical reason: Doing it like this, you can prepare your Session object in advance, and start the session whenever you're ready, which some people might find useful.
-Keep in mind, after all, that the aop package is really not meant to be used in an interactive shell like we do here, but it is meant to be implemented by an app that provides a proper front-end interface.
+Keep in mind, after all, that the aop package is really not meant to be used in an interactive shell like we do here, but it is meant to be implemented by an app that provides a proper front-end interface and that could perhaps do something useful with that possibility.

 Nonetheless, starting the session is just this simple command away: